fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 ![](./images/C13963_09_23.jpg)

-Figure 9.23: Successfully specifying two positional arguments
+Caption: Successfully specifying two positional arguments

 In this exercise, you learned how to parameterize your scripts by accepting positional arguments using the `argparse` Python